Foundation Center Libraries

 The Foundation Center operates libraries in Atlanta, Cleveland, New York, San

 Francisco, and Washington, D.C.
 All five Center libraries have staff trained to help you.
 Whether you are seeking $100 or $100,000 for your project or nonprofit organization, someone is available to answer your questions and to point you in the right direction.
 Another option is to query the Online Librarian.
 Our staff will respond by e-mail, usually within two business days.
-Information on how to use Center resources is available at our libraries and at many of our Cooperating Collections — in the form of orientations, tours, and printed brochures — as well as on the web site.
+Information on how to use Center resources is available at our libraries and at many of our Funding Information Network locations — in the form of orientations, tours, and printed brochures — as well as on the web site.

 The Foundation Center's mission is to strengthen the nonprofit sector by advancing knowledge about U.S. philanthropy.